-ACCREDITATION & MANUAL INFORMATION

-□ Initial

-ACA Accreditation Status: □ Reaccreditation Date of last ACA Accreditation: Applicable Manual & Edition:

-In this against or facility □ No

-Is this agency or facility accredited by any other organization? ☐ Yes If yes, please provide the name of the organization(s) and the date(s) of the most recent accreditation:
+ACCREDITATION AND MANUAL INFORMATION □ Initial ACA Accreditation Status: □ Reaccreditation Date of last ACA Accreditation: Applicable Manual and Edition: ------------------------------------ Is this agency or facility accredited by any other organization? □ No Yes If yes, please provide the name of the organization(s) and the date(s) of the most recent accreditation:

-DEMOGR KAPHICS Current Operational Capacity: Number of beds or program slots authorized for the safe and efficient operation of the facility/program Current Population: Current Populati Average Daily P ne last 12 months: Characteristics of the Population: Number of Adult Number of Youth (Under the age of major Number of Juver) nful Offenders: ority, but adjudicated Age of Criminal Majority in you r jurisdiction: Average Length of Stay: Years: Months: Days: ORGANIZATIONA L INFORMATIO N State the mission of the agency or facility (attach additional pages if necessary) Describe any current significant court interventions (i.e. consent decrees or settlement agreements) Total Number of Full Time Staff: Facility Administrator/Title: Telephone Number & Email Address: Existing ACA Member?
+DEMOGRAPHICS Current Operational Capacity: Number of beds or program slots authorized for the safe and efficient operation of the facility/program Current Population: Current Population: Average Daily Population for the ne last 12 months: Characteristics of the Population: Number of Adults: Number of Youthful Offenders: (Under the age of majority, but adjudicated as adults) Number of Juveniles: Age of Criminal Majority in your jurisdiction: Average Length of Stay: Years: Months: Days:

+ORGANIZATIONAL INFORMATION

+State the mission of the agency or facility (attach additional pages if necessary)

+Describe any current significant court interventions (i.e. consent decrees or settlement agreements)

+Total Number of Full Time Staff:

+Facility Administrator/Title:

+Telephone Number and Email Address:

+Existing ACA Member?
 If yes, please include ACA Membership Number.

-Facility Accreditation Manager: Telephone Number & Email Address: Existing ACA Member?
+Facility Accreditation Manager:

+Telephone Number and Email Address:

+Existing ACA Member?
 If yes, please include ACA Membership Number.

-State/Regional Accreditation Manager: (if applicable) Telephone Number & Email Address: Existing ACA Member?
-If yes, please include ACA Membership Number
+State/Regional Accreditation Manager: (if applicable)

+Telephone Number and Email Address:

+Existing ACA Member?

+If yes, please include ACA Membership Number.

 PHYSICAL AND OPERATIONAL SECURITY FEATURES

-Date of Facility
+of Facility

-Construction:

-Date of the Last
+Date of Facility Construction: Date of the Last Renovation: (if applicable)

-Renovation:

-(if applicable)